Quantum spin liquids on the diamond lattice

 \section{Realization of spinonic topological insulator in diamond lattice}

-In this section, we will address a non-trivial aspect of the parton mean-field theory.
+In this section, we will address a non trivial aspect of the parton mean-field theory.
 We will show that one of the PSG-classified quadratic parton Hamiltonian yields the Fu-Kane-Mele model for a three-dimensional topological insulator on the diamond lattice~\cite{PhysRevLett.98.106803}.
 The Fu-Kane-Mele model is written as